SeevProject/plans/README.md

 = `232022` = `302B2E` = `4A4A4A` = `A0A0A0` = `FFFFFF` =

-### Interfaces
+### Interfaces' flow

 Mobile App **(Flutter)**:

 - First time:
-- Let user create account.
+- Let user create account with oauth, getting a token.
-- Send account info to server.
+- Send token back to server.
-- Receive auth status from server and login user.
+- Receive session cookie from server and login user.
-- Get user data using form.
+- Get all user data using form.
-- Send user data to server.
+- Send all user data to server.
 - Let user choose template for generating cv from data.
 - Send request to server for putting user data unto selected template.
 - Let user see list of generated cv files (cvlist).
 - Let user view file or download file.
 - Second time:
-- Let user login.
+- Let user login with oauth, getting a token.
-- Send login data to server.
+- Send token back to server.
-- Receive auth status from server and login user.
+- Receive session cookie from server and login user.
 - Let user see their data.
 - Let user be able to update the data.
 - Let user see list of generated cv files (cvlist).